 For us humans, solving problems can be done better if we can define what it is, to understand the situation with which we are dealing.

 “A problem well stated is a problem half solved.”
 John Dewey

 Only when we identify the source or nature of the predicament we face, can a meaningful remedy be attempted.

-Finding the root of the trouble, not just the result that causes the difficulty, is the beginning of the process in solving issues.
+Finding the root of the trouble, not just the result that causes the difficulty is the beginning of the process of solving issues.